 © Donna Paz T. Reyes and Ma.
 Regina Elvira C. Santos.
-This article is distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use and redistribution provided that the original author and source are credited.
+This article is distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use and of upcycling.
+The ecopreneur will be considered in two levels: as an individual such as the founders and leaders, and as a business enterprise.